Senior Care is a Family Issue

 - How do my parent’s religious affiliation and other personal preferences influence the type of care we choose?

-To help find the senior care solution most appropriate for your parents, you may consider having their physician conduct an evaluation.
+To help find the home health care solution most appropriate for your parents, you may consider having their physician conduct an evaluation.

 You may also consider options that match your parent's unique traits and temperament.
 For instance, is your parent typically a thinker or a socializer?
 Thinkers desire space and privacy.
 They prefer independence, reading and working quietly alone.
 On the other hand, socializers are energized by people.
 They enjoy interactions with others and become lonely without regular interaction.